FailAcademy/learning/wdp-vancouver/_slides/week-07/01-intro-to-php.md

 # Functions

-- Remember that the easiest way to think of functions is that they are reusable chunks of code
+- Remember that the easiest way to think of functions is that they are **reusable chunks of code**
-- A function should do one thing, it should not be 50 lines long (code smell!)
+- A function **should do one thing**, i.e. it should not be 50+ lines long (code smell!)

 ---